Stretch Marks Treatment

 You should ensure that you fully understand the procedure and ask lots of questions whilst you are deciding whether this is the right solution for you.
 It is a medical procedure performed by expert cosmetic surgeons and nurses who adhere to strict quality guidelines.

-Although results vary from patient to patient, you could see up to an 80% improvement in the appearance of stretch marks.
+Although results vary from patient to patient, you may see a significant improvement in the appearance of stretch marks.
 There are some minor risks to consider and you should also understand that not everyone is suitable for fractional laser stretch marks treatment and that results will vary based on a range of factors.